bonny/WordPress-CMS-Tree-Page-View/readme.txt

 == Changelog ==

+= 1.2.21 =
+- Fixed and incompatibility issue with plugin Advanced Custom Fields.

+= 1.2.20 =
+- Removed part of a comment beacuse it mentionened a file on another domain and therefore violated the repository guidelines.
+Also moved some sprites in CSS from loading external to loading internal.

 = 1.2.19 =
 - Added action "cms_tree_page_view_node_move_finish" that is called after a page is moved with drag and drop.
 Useful to for example clear caches.